 The UK Government website including information on teacher training options, funding and applying.

 Department for Education

 The government department responsible for education and children's services.

 This is the central clearing house which deals with all applications for PGCE courses across the country.
-Application forms for 2013 entry are available from October 2012.
-NB: Primary candidates are strongly advised by the GTTR to make their application before 1st December 2012 - After this date please check with the institution to whom you are applying with regard to place availability.
+Application forms for 2016 entry are available from 27 October 2015.

 National Curriculum Online

-This website provides support, advice and information on best practice for everyone concerned with the education and care of young children from birth to eight.
+This website provides support, advice and information on best practice for everyone concerned with the education and care of young children from birth to the age of eight.

 The Specialist Schools and Academies Trust

 A leading body for secondary education, the Trust seeks to give more young people access to a good secondary education by building networks, sharing practice and supporting schools.